adamelha/DB_music/APIs.md

 **Log In**
 ----
   Validates user credentials.
-If ok, client should store them locally and send the headers in every request
+If ok, client should store them locally and send the headers in every request.

 * **URL**